samueljon/hassio_installer_setup/README.md

 Author Information
 ------------------

-The role was created by @samuelon.
+The role was created by @samueljon.
 Pull Requests are welcome and please report bugs in the issues section.